comoyun/cheatcode/README.md

 // space: O(n)
 ```

 The comment style (`//`, `#`, etc.) is automatically chosen based on the language -- if you use `create-solution.js` utility function.
-No need for a title in the comment — the filename already makes the approach obvious.
+No need for a title in the comment as the **filename** already makes the approach obvious.

 # Utilities